rooklift/shin-kaya/README.md

 .\node_modules\.bin\electron-rebuild.cmd
 ```

 That seems to be it?
+Anyway, it works now.